Opening Doors in Brick Walls is a part of a 29-year journey. From hobby family researcher to genealogist and blogger.

 Cathy has written several posts about the genealogy excursions taken with Luxracines, the genealogy society she is a board member and treasurer of.

 She is especially proud of her three-part post on an ancestor’s slaves which prompted the creation of the Slave Name Roll Project.
 The project has been well received by descendants of enslaved persons.
-It allows descendants of slaveholders to share, without shame or judgment, the documents they find with names of slaves.
+It allows descendants of slaveholders to share, without shame or judgment, the documents they find with the names of slaves.

 She learned about early photography while writing the series Old Photographs Saved From Trash Can from 2015 to 2017.
 Descendants of the persons featured have reached out to her after discovering the series.